oAGoulart/libluatsc/README.md

 ## Usage

-To build, use `build.sh` script.
+Binaries for AMD64 are available on Releases page.
+For x86, build with `build.sh` script.
 If on Windows, use MinGW/MSYS2 with `CFLAGS` and `LFLAGS` set to include and library paths, respectively.

 ```sh
 env CFLAGS=-IC:/Users/a_gou/scoop/apps/lua/5.4.7-2/include \